Welcome to Year 1G!

 Christmas dinner and party- 16th December

 Your child's learning and development in Key Stage 1 relies on your support at home.

-Your child will be given a learning log at the start of the year with this half term's homework board at the front.
+Your child will be given a new homework board for learning logs this half term.
 The children are able to choose which activity they wish to complete each week from their homework board and we ask that this is completed in their learning log and brought back to school on a Friday morning.
 The children will have chance to share their home learning with their peers on Friday afternoons.

 Spelling lists will be given out half termly and the children will be tested on a Friday.
 By the end of KS1 all children must be able to read and spell over 200 high frequency words, so practice at home is vital.

 We kindly ask that you spend 5 minutes a day reading at home with your child.
 Frequent, short reading practice will hugely benefit your child's ability to decode words at speed.
 We encourage you to discuss settings, characters, character's feelings and their predictions.
-This will prepare your child for the reading SATs at the end of Year 2.
+This will prepare your child for the reading SATs at the end of Year 2 and Phonics screening in Year 1.
 If you read with your child every night, please sign their reading record, this means your child will be able to win pennies to spend in our shop every Friday!